 Are you looking for easy and unique flavored fried rice?
 I got you covered.
-This better than takeout Chorizo Fried Rice is my family favorite!
-Perfect for lunch or dinner, an explosion of flavors in your mouth.
+This better than takeout, chorizo fried rice is my family favorite!
+Perfect for lunch or dinner, an explosion of flavors in your mouth, with this one pot meal.
 And it only takes 30 minutes to make.

 Chorizos are know all over the world, from Spain to Latin America.
 Every country has its version with different and delicious flavors.